DuckyMomo20012/image-n-crypt/README.md

 ## 2.1.
 Login:

-> NOTE: Whenever User login or logout, cookie will be reset.
-After register,
+> NOTE: Whenever User login or logout, that means user's session is over, so cookie will be reset.

-> user is logged in, so cookie is reset.
+> After register, user is logged in, so cookie is reset.

 ```python
 login_g = requests.get("http://localhost:5000/api/login")